 Dismissal: The termination or ending of a court case.
 Cases can be dismissed “with prejudice” or “without prejudice.”
 If a case is dismissed “with prejudice” the person cannot file the case again.
 If the case is dismissed “without prejudice” the person can file the case gain.

-Dispositional hearing: A hearing that takes place after the fact-finding hearing (defined on page 4) where a judge makes a final ruling.
+Dispositional Hearing: A hearing that takes place after the fact-finding hearing where a judge makes a final ruling.
+See Fact-Finding Hearing.

 Docket Number: The unique letter and numbers assigned to a case.
 In Family Court Docket Numbers start with a letter that indicates what kind of case it is, followed by a unique set of numbers, ending with two digits that indicate the year the case started.

-Emancipation: The declaration that a person who has not reached full legal age is self-supporting and independent of parental control.
+Emancipation: The court deciding that a person who has not reached full legal age (21) is self-supporting and independent of parental control.
 There is no court order for emancipation in New York State.

-Equitable estoppel: Typically in cases to determine who is the father of a child.
-Equitable estoppel is a determination that because someone has already been acting as the father of a child for an extended period of time, he is considered the father even if he is not the biological father of the child.
+Equitable Estoppel: Typically used in paternity cases to determine who is the legal father of a child.
+It means that because someone has already been acting as the father of a child for an extended period of time, he is considered the father even if he is not the biological father.

 Evidence: Proof used to support or rebut facts.